WetHat/rss-tracker/test-vault/RSS/reference/The GitHub Blog꞉ Product News and Updates/Bringing enterprise-level security and even more power to GitHub-hosted runners.md

 > [!abstract] Bringing enterprise-level security and even more power to GitHub-hosted runners by Tanmayee Kamath - 2024-04-02T16:35:24.000Z
 > GitHub-hosted runners now support Azure private networking.
 Plus, we've added 2 vCPU Linux, 4 vCPU Windows, macOS L, macOS XL, and GPU hosted runners to our runner fleet.
 The post Bringing enterprise-level security and even more power to GitHub-hosted runners appeared first on The GitHub Blog.

 🔗Read article [online](https://github.blog/2024-04-02-bringing-enterprise-level-security-and-even-more-power-to-github-hosted-runners/).
-For other items in this feed see [[../The GitHub Blog꞉ Product News and Updates]].
+For other items in this feed see [[../The GitHub Blog꞉ Product News and Updates|The GitHub Blog꞉ Product News and Updates]].
+The GitHub Blog꞉ Product News and Updates
 - [ ] [[Bringing enterprise-level security and even more power to GitHub-hosted runners]]
 - - -
 GitHub’s journey towards enhancing enterprise readiness for GitHub Actions takes a significant leap forward with the introduction of Azure private networking for GitHub-hosted runners on GitHub Actions.
 This development builds upon our initial offering of [more powerful GitHub-hosted runners](https://github.blog/changelog/2023-06-21-github-hosted-larger-runners-for-actions-are-generally-available/) equipped with Static IPs, marking a strategic move to cater to the complex networking and security needs of enterprise customers.